 Dr. McQuestion has a degree from CSUSM in Child Development and Special Education.
 She completed her doctorate in Educational Leadership.
 She loves learning and continues to explore her area of research, which is positive teacher-student relationships and positive school culture.

-As a Native Californian, Dr. McQuestion and her husband raised their two sons in North County San Diego.
-Her family has been blessed with two wonderful daughter-in-laws and two adorable grandchildren.
+As a Native Californian, Dr. McQuestion and her husband raised their two sons in North County, San Diego.
+Her family has been blessed with two wonderful daughters-in-law and two adorable grandchildren.
 She enjoys spending time with family, loves all dogs, and spending time flower gardening.